thornoar/smoothmanifold/README.md

 - The module includes a dependency sub-module `pathmethods.asy` --- a collection of useful path functions essential for the main module, such as `path[] union (...)`, `path[] intersection (...)`, `pair center (...)` and more.
 In summary, cyclic paths in this sub-module are viewed as boundaries of areas on the plane, and its functions have to do with manipulating those areas. `pathmethods` can be very useful outside of `smoothmanifold` as well.

-- The module `smoothmanifold` itself features three most important custom structures:
+- The module `smoothmanifold` itself features four most important custom structures:
     * `smooth` --- the main structure of the module.
 It has a `contour`, a `label`, and potentially multiple `holes` and `subsets`.
 It also stores a parameter `viewdir`, which is responsible for the illusion of three-dimensional rotation.
 It does not, however, need to be three-dimensional --- a `viewdir` of (0,0) will make it a regular flat area on the plane.
     * `hole` --- an area 'cut out of' a smooth object.
 Has a `contour` and different `section` parameters, which define the circular cross sections rendered on call of the `draw` function.
     * `subset` --- an area placed inside a smooth object.
 Has its own `subset`s, a `contour` and a `label`.
 If you add two intersecting subsets to a smooth object, they will automatically intersect and produce a third subset.
 This way, `smoothmanifold` creates a tree of subsets where the user can easily navigate to any sub-subset by specifying an index sequence.
 See *examples/pictures/subset.intersection/* for detail.
+    * `element` --- a point residing inside a smooth object or its subsets, representing an 'element of the set'.
+Has a `label`.

 All paths that constitute these custom objects are meant to go __clockwise__, because that is the way they are usually drawn on paper and the way most people usually imagine a cyclic path.
 But don't worry --- even if you lose track of the orientation of your cyclic path, the constructor will correct it for you.